AsheAvenue/Shapeshifter/README.md

 Shapeshifter
 ============

-A simple daemon for updating large numbers of images on S3
+Shapeshifter is a distributable daemon for updating mass numbers of images on S3.
+Its main use case is a scenario in which you have 50,000 source images that need to be resized.
+Launch the daemon on a dozen servers and your images will be resized quickly.

 Setup
 ============